khsharif/devcode/README.md

 # devcode
 development code
-This project is only testing purpose
+This project is only for testing purpose